alyshafujitani/alyshafujitani.github.io/essays/Interests in Software Engineering.md

 ---
 layout: essay
 type: essay
-title: What is Software Engineering
+title: What is Software Engineering to me?
 date: 2020-01-21
 labels:
   - Software Engineering